 Centers for Disease Control and Prevention.
-Community Water Fluoridation: Questions and Answers.
-2012.
-Accessed at www.cdc.gov/fluoridation/fact_sheets/cwf_qa.htm on April 15, 2013.
+Community Water Fluoridation: Frequently Asked Questions.
+2015.
+Accessed at www.cdc.gov/fluoridation/faqs/index.htm on May 20, 2015.

 Comber H, Deady S, Montgomery E, Gavin A. Drinking water fluoridation and osteosarcoma incidence on the island of Ireland.
 Cancer Causes Control.
 2011;22:919–924.